Project

 User password hashes pseudo-random number generator may return insecure salt value

-Added by Viktor Gurov about 2 years ago.
-Updated over 1 year ago.
+Added by Viktor Gurov almost 3 years ago.
+Updated almost 2 years ago.

 Status: